 |High-FODMAP foods||Low-FODMAP foods|

 |Milk and alternatives|

+What is Crohn’s disease?
 A more serious intestinal disorder than IBS, Crohn’s disease causes inflammation and irritation of any part of the gastrointestinal (GI) tract.
 The ileum, or the end part of the small intestine, is most commonly affected.
 Inflammation deep into the lining of the GI tract can cause irritation and diarrhea, and chronic inflammation can lead to scar tissue that leads to painful cramps.
 Over time, consequences linked to Crohn’s disease include anemia, arthritis, skin problems, and diseases related to liver function.